fieldtrip/website/template/sourcemodel.md

 - standard_sourcemodel3d7point5mm.mat
 - standard_sourcemodel3d8mm.mat

-To load and visualize the 3D regular grids, you can do for example
+To load and visualize the regularly spaced 3D grids, you can do

     load standard_sourcemodel3d5mm.mat